Make-md/makemd/README.md

 Don't let markdown stop you from making.
 Use the Make menu (/) and the inline styler for all your styling needs.

 ### 📱 Streamlined Mobile Experience
-We've streamlined the way Obsidian mobile app works to be more intuitive and easier to use.
+We've streamlined the way the Obsidian mobile app works to be more intuitive and easier to use.

 ---